 Sentinel offers Grade 10 students the opportunity to enroll in a rigorous honours course designed to help students acquire the analytical and composition skills required for continued success in Pre-AP Literary Studies 11, AP English Language and Composition 12, AP English Literature and Composition 12, AP Capstone, and university-level English classes.
 Since students will be expected to perform at a high academic level, enrolling students should be motivated.
 The Pre-AP EFP Literary Studies and Pre-AP EFP Writing teacher will select a variety of texts, novels, plays, essays, and poetry that emphasize authentic First Peoples' voices to create a challenging and rich program.
 Students will be introduced to literary analysis, close reading, discussion, rhetorical theory and analysis, and composition embedded with First Peoples Principles of Learning.
 In addition to meeting Grade 10 English Language Arts and Indigenous-focused graduation requirements, Pre-AP EFP Literary Studies and Pre-AP EFP Writing 10 will encourage students to become skilled readers and confident writers.

 ENGLISH LANGUAGE ARTS 11 Course Offerings

-All students must take either Literary Studies 11 or EFP (English First Peoples) Literary Studies and Writing 11 to fulfill their required English 11 credits.
+All students must take Literary Studies 11 to fulfill their required English 11 credits.